-life.
-I am in a leadership ds HAE, so I want to be lickly as possible.
-I am t HAE to hold me back interrupted.
-I want to ork as planned.'
+"Attacks immensely impact my quality of life.
+I am in a leadership role and not everyone at work understands HAE, so I want to be able to treat and get back to work as quickly as possible.
+I am also a very social person and don't want HAE to hold me back from living my life."